Getik Baghdasarian: Sculptures

 Also have works in Moscow Tretyakov Gallery, State Gallery of Ivanov city-Russia, State Gallery of Tiumen city-Russia, Yeghishe Charent's house museum in Yerevan and Charentsavan, Museum of Wood Art in Yerevan, Bergori museum in Lachin and a number of other places.

-His works are comprised in private collections of different countries of the world: Belgium, Poland, Hungary, Check Republic, the US, Sudan, Italy, Denmark, China, Germany, UAE, Russia, France, Armenia and a number of other countries.
+His works are comprised in private collections of different countries of the world: Belgium, Poland, Hungary, Czech Republic, the US, Sudan, Italy, Denmark, China, Germany, UAE, Russia, France, Armenia and a number of other countries.

 Other awards

 2008 Tekeyan Award for the sculpture of Yeghishe Charents.

 2010 The Boghossian Prize for the statue of Nerses Ashtaraketsi in Ashtarak, Armenia.